-- A violation of the Institute's EEO and/or harassment policies occurred. - 2.
-Inappropriate behavior occurred, but did not constitute a violation of the Institute's policies on discrimination and/or harassment.
-For example, the respondent improperly used the power of his or her position, used poor judgement, or violated applicable standards of ethical behavior. - 3.
+- 1. A violation of Caltech's Nondiscrimination and EEO, Unlawful Harassment or Sexual Violence policies occurred. - Inappropriate behavior occurred, but did not constitute a violation of Caltech's policies on discrimination, harassment, and/or sexual violence.
+For example, the respondent improperly used the power of his or her position, used poor judgment, or violated applicable standards of ethical behavior. - 3.
 The charges were not supported by the evidence. - 4.
-The charges were brought without any basis or without a reasonable, good-faith belief that a basis existed.
+The charges were brought without any basis or without a reasonable, good faith belief that a basis existed.

-D. Resolution
+Resolution

-As soon as practicable after receiving the findings of the investigator(s), management or administration shall review the findings with the dean(s), manager(s), division chair(s), and others as necessary.
-Both the complainant and respondent shall be informed of the results.
+As soon as practicable after receiving the findings of the investigator(s), management or administration shall review the findings with the dean(s), manager(s), division chair(s) and others as necessary.
+Within 7 (seven) days after receiving the recommendation, both the complainant and respondent shall be informed in writing, concurrently, of the results and their right to appeal.
+Any sanctions imposed against the respondent will be disclosed consistent with applicable law, including FERPA, Title IX of the Education Code, and the Clery Act.

-If a violation of Institute EEO and/or harassment policies occurred, sanctions shall be imposed.
+If a violation of Caltech's Nondiscrimination and EEO, harassment or sexual violence policies has occurred, appropriate sanctions will be imposed if possible.
 Depending on the severity of the case and role at Caltech, possible sanctions include, but are not limited to:

+- Verbal counseling/training

+- A formal written warning placed in the respondent's file

+- Suspension or expulsion

-- Verbal counseling/training - A formal written warning placed in the respondent's file - Suspension of the right to accept new graduate students or postdoctoral scholars - Transfer of advisees and/or removal from positions of administrative responsibility - Removal from student housing - Removal from a supervisory position - Enforced leave of absence/suspension - Termination of employment or permanent dismissal
+- Suspension of the right to accept new graduate students or postdoctoral scholars

+- Transfer of advisees and/or removal from positions of administrative responsibility

+- Removal from student housing

+- Removal from a supervisory position

+- Enforced leave of absence/suspension

+- Termination of employment or permanent dismissal

-If the respondent was not found to have violated Institute policy on harassment, but the investigation concludes that he or she violated another Institute policy, or committed some other wrongful or improper act, appropriate sanctions will be imposed.
-Likewise, if the complainant is found to have brought charges without any basis or without a reasonable, good-faith belief that a basis existed, appropriate sanctions will be imposed on the complainant.
+If the respondent was not found to have violated Caltech policy on harassment, but the investigation concludes that he or she violated another Caltech policy, or committed some other wrongful or improper act, appropriate sanctions will be imposed.
+Effective corrective action may also require remedies for the complainant and/or the broader student population.

-E. Appeals
+Appeals